Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 Should I accept the trucking company’s settlement offer?

-No—not without talking to an attorney first.
+No, not without talking to an attorney first.
 Trucking company insurers often make quick settlement offers designed to close cases cheaply before victims understand the full extent of their injuries.
-These initial offers are typically far below what your case is actually worth.
-Once you accept a settlement and sign a release, you give up your right to pursue additional compensation—even if you later discover more serious injuries or complications.
+Once you accept a settlement and sign a release, you give up your right to pursue additional compensation.
 Always have a truck accident lawyer review any settlement offer before you make a decision.

 Related Resources